Wag-Media/wagmedia-com-bot/test.md

 - ✅ payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db
-- ⭕️ reacting with the universal publish emoji will publish a (valid) post even if it has no payments

 ### Post Threads